MudroadWhite/New-Principia/README.md

 Continuation of [Principia Mathematica's formalization](https://github.com/LogicalAtomist/principia) by Landon Elkind.

 This project is currently focused on the following parts:
-- [x] Chapter 9 - Theorems now extend beyond propositions with "real variables", involving functions and quantified propositions(with single "apparent variable").
+- [x] Chapter 9 - A demonstration set of theorems, extending from elementary propositions to quantified propositions(with single "apparent variable").
 Basic support for a predicate called "IsSameType".
-- [x] Chapter 10 - Added a special notation for `->` and `<->` with single apparent variable.
+- [x] Chapter 10 - The real alternative to be used in the later chapters, converting material implications into formal implications.
+Notation supports for `->` and `<->` with single apparent variable.
 One theorem seems to be unprovable.
-- [x] Chapter 11 - Notations for quantified propositions now extend to multiple apparent variables.
+- [x] Chapter 11 - Notations support for `->` and `<->`, extended to multiple apparent variables.
 - [x] Chapter 12 - Axiom of reducibility, and its conceptual supports, the `Predicate` predicate.
-- [ ] \[WIP\] Chapter 13 - Propositions on Identity, which is different from definitional equality.
+- [ ] \[WIP\] Chapter 13 - A new set of theorems on Identity, which is different from definitional equality.

 ## Why working on it
 - Principia Mathematica has a stable version